realcoloride/node_characterai/README.md

 ```bash
 $ which chromium-browser # or whatever command you use to launch chrome
 ```

+💡 I recommend that you __frequently__ update this package for bug fixes and new additions.

 ## Disclaimer
 ##### ❤️ This project is updated frequently, **always check for the latest version for new features or bug fixes**.